Syd Mead RECEIVES 2017 EyesOn Design

-In addition, Mead will create the artwork for the commemorative poster for the 30th annual EyesOn Design Automotive Design Exhibition taking place in June.
-The poster will be unveiled at a media and industry event on February 6, 2017 at John Varvatos in Detroit.
+In addition, Mead created the artwork for the commemorative poster for the 30th annual EyesOn Design Automotive Design Exhibition which took place on June 18.
+The poster was unveiled at a media and industry event at John Varvatos in Detroit earlier this year.

 Mead began his career in Ford Motor Company's Advanced Styling Studio but soon went to work for other clients, including U.S. Steel, Celanese, Allis Chalmers and Phillips Electronics and he quickly became known for his futuristic designs ranging from solar-powered unicycles to interplanetary spacecraft.

 In 1979, projects began to include work with most major picture studios, on such feature films as Star Trek: The Motion Picture, followed by Bladerunner, TRON, 2010, Short Circuit, Aliens, Time Cop, Johnny Mnemonic, Mission Impossible-3, and most recently Elysium starring Jodi Foster and Matt Damon.
 Syd has developed close working relationships with major Japanese corporate clients, including; Sony, Minolta, Dentsu, Dyflex, Tiger, Seibu, Mitsukoshi, Bandai, NHK and Honda.